 The World is full of amazing creatures from every possible medium.
 From the birds of the air to the majestic whales of the sea, wildlife abounds in the most unusual and unexpected places.
-Wildlife benefits us in many ways, and has since time out of mind.
-World Wildlife day is a day to remind us of our responsibilities to our world and the lifeforms we share it with.
+Wildlife benefits us in many ways and has since timed out of mind.
+World Wildlife Day is a day to remind us of our responsibilities to our world and the lifeforms we share it with.

 History of World Wildlife Day

 On March 3rd, 1973 the United Nations General Assembly took a stand to protect Endangered Species throughout the world.
 Whether plant or animal, the importance of these species in every area of human life, from culinary to medical, could not be understated.
 At this time hundreds of endangered species were being threatened every year, and extinction was at a staggeringly high rate.
 CITES was put into place (Convention on International Trade in Endangered Species) to ensure that the world did not continue to hemorrhage species that would never be seen from again.

 On December 20th, 2013 another step was taken to help spread awareness of the fragility of endangered species in the world.
 At its 68th session, the UN declared that each year World Wildlife Day would be dedicated to a new purpose and idea to help keep people abreast of the changing nature of our world, and the treasures we stand to lose from the animal and plant kingdom if we don’t take care.

 Sometimes the day highlights an endangered animal or group of animals, while in other years, it has focused on a specific issue affecting the world of wildlife.
 Previous themes have included getting serious about wildlife crime and listening to young voices.
 World Wildlife Day is implemented by the CITES Secretariat, working together with relevant UN organizations.
 The day might not have been around for long compared to some others, but it’s already made a big impact.
 If you are passionate about the Earth and everything on it, celebrating is a must.